-Do you want a shrub that needs very little maintenance, and looks even better when you don’t prune it?
+Do you want a plant that needs very little maintenance, and looks even better when you don’t prune it?

-Try adding a couple inches of fallen fall leaves, or coarse pine bark mulch every year or two to prevent moisture loss and give the landscape a more polished look.
+Try adding a couple inches of fallen fall leaves or coarse pine bark mulch every year or two to prevent moisture loss and give the landscape a more polished look.

-Cultivars to Select
+Oakleaf Hydrangea Cultivars to Select

 Let’s take a look at a few of the top picks.

-One can be used alone in the center of a bed, surrounded by other shade-loving shrubs like Illicium and azalea.
+One can be used alone in the center of a garden bed, surrounded by other shade-loving shrubs such as Illicium and azaleas.

 Just make sure you have enough space available for this one to grow into.

-Plants are available from Nature Hills Nursery.
+‘Alice’ is available in #3 containers from Nature Hills Nursery.